7 Steps to Determine ROI From Executive Thought Leadership

 Like I’ve discussed in my blog on the topic of tearing down the barriers to executive thought leadership, a content strategy is critical to creating and maintaining success.
 You need a plan.

 However, not all of your content should be promotional.
-A recent survey found that 46% of social media users “unfollow brands for posting too many promotional messages.”
+A survey found that 46% of social media users “unfollow brands for posting too many promotional messages.”
 Your audience should consider your content stream to be a resource.
 By building that trust, you’ll earn the ability to share promotional messages and help drive business outcomes.

 As you map out your content, determine the digital assets you have that will help guide your audience to your goal, which could be:

-Blogs with a strong call-to-action.
+Blogs with a strong call to action.

 Landing pages of your website with lead capture forms or gated content.